bennage/test/edge-modules/extensions/nvidia/deepstream/readme.md

     ]
 }
 ```
-### Download the sample video used in the topology:
+### Download the sample video used in the pipelineTopology:
 Log into the IoT Edge device, change to the directory: **/home/avaedgeuser/samples/input/** and run the following command:

 ```bash
 wget https://lvamedia.blob.core.windows.net/public/co-final.mkv
 ```

-To run the topology, follow [these instructions](https://docs.microsoft.com/en-us/azure/media-services/live-video-analytics-edge/detect-motion-emit-events-quickstart?pivots=programming-language-csharp#run-the-sample-program).
-As this sample uses a different topology than the one mentioned in the instructions, please follow the next steps to point to the correct topology:
+To run the pipelineTopology, follow [these instructions](https://docs.microsoft.com/en-us/azure/media-services/live-video-analytics-edge/detect-motion-emit-events-quickstart?pivots=programming-language-csharp#run-the-sample-program).
+As this sample uses a different pipelineTopology than the one mentioned in the instructions, please follow the next steps to point to the correct pipelineTopology:

 ### Edit the **operations.json** file:

-1. Change the link to the graph topology:
+1. Change the link to the pipelineTopology:
-**"topologyFile"** : "path to the grpcExtension.json file"
+**"pipelineTopologyFile"** : "path to the grpcExtension.json file"
-2. Under **GraphInstanceSet**, edit the name of the graph topology to match the value in the preceding link:
+2. Under **livePipelineSet**, edit the name of the pipelineTopology to match the value in the preceding link:
 "topologyName" : "InferencingWithGrpcExtension"
-3. Under **GraphTopologyDelete**, edit the name:
+3. Under **pipelineTopologyDelete**, edit the name:
 "name" : "InferencingWithGrpcExtension"